Driving Routes

 Day 1

-Why not spend your first day in and around Perth, also known as the fair city.
-Home of some fine art galleries and the oldest repertory theatre in Scotland.
+Why not start your adventure touring in and around Perth, also known as the Fair City?
+This city is home to fine art galleries and Scotland’s oldest repertory theatre.

-Leave Perth and head north in your Motorhome to Dunkeld.
-If you need to stretch your legs a walk up to the Hermitage situated off the A9 is perfect.
+Leave Perth and head north in your motorhome towards Dunkeld.
+If you need to stretch your legs, it’s best to take a walk to The Hermitage, located just off the A9.

-Travel and spend the first night at Pitlochry, a popular and busy Victorian town in the Perthshire Highlands.
-Don't miss a visit to the Pitlochry Dam and the salmon ladder.
+Continue your travel and spend your first night at Pitlochry, a popular and busy Victorian town in the Perthshire Highlands.
+We recommend visiting Pitlochry Dam and Salmon Ladder for the best experience.

-There are also well-signed woodland walks, and it's a paradise for mountain bikers.
-Close by at Blair Atholl is one of Scotland's many malt whisky distilleries and the famous Blair Atholl Castle, the home of the only private army in Britain.
-For the more adventurous of you, a half-day booked with Nae Limits could be of interest.
+The area also has well-marked woodland walks and is a paradise for mountain bikers.
+Nearby Blair Atholl is where you’ll find one of Scotland’s many malt whisky distilleries, as well as the historic Blair Castle, the home of the only private army in Britain.

 Day 2

-Driving north head for Aviemore, you'll find a winter ski resort and also hill walking and water sports in the summer months.
-Aviemore is set in Scotland's Cairngorms National Park.
-Close by at Carrbridge is the Landmark Adventure Park.
-Very popular with the young and the young at heart.
+Driving north, head towards Aviemore, where you’ll find a winter ski resort with hill walking and water sports during the summer months.
+Aviemore is located in Cairngorms National Park, and when you go to Cartridge, you’ll find the Landmark Adventure Park that’s very popular among children and young at heart.

 Day 3

-North again to Inverness, plenty to do and see here from shopping to battlefields, the capital of the Highlands of Scotland has plenty to offer everyone.
-Why not take one of the many boat trips available, and then park up the motorhome for the night on the banks of Loch Ness to do some monster spotting!
+After that, why not take one of the many boat trips available and then park your motorhome hire for the night on the banks of Loch Ness to do some monster spotting!

 Day 4